-We have been advised by the representatives of the underwriters that the underwriters propose to offer the shares of common stock to the public at the public offering price set forth on the cover of this prospectus and to dealers at a price that represents a concession not in excess of \$ per share under the public offering price.
+We have been advised by the representatives of the underwriters that the underwriters propose to offer the shares of common stock to the public at the public offering price set forth on the cover of this prospectus.
 After the initial public offering, representatives of the underwriters may change the offering price and other selling terms.
 This offering of the shares of common stock by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.

 The underwriting discounts and commissions per share are equal to the public offering price per share of common stock less the amount paid by the underwriters to us per share of common stock.
-The underwriting discounts and commissions are % of the initial public offering price.
+The underwriting discounts and commissions are 7% of the initial public offering price.
 We have agreed to pay the underwriters the following discounts and commissions, assuming either no exercise or full exercise by the underwriters of the underwriters' option to purchase additional shares:

-Total I -ees
+Total

-- With Full Exercise
+With Full Exercise

 Without Exercise of of Option to

 Option to Purchase Purchase

 Per share Additional Shares Additional Shares

-Discounts and commissions paid by us \$ \$ \$
+Discounts and commissions paid by us \$ 0.77 \$ 6,930,000 \$ 7,969,500

 The expenses of this offering, not including the underwriting discounts and commissions, are estimated at approximately \$3.0 million.
 We will pay the remaining expenses with the proceeds of this offering.
 We have agreed to reimburse the underwriters for certain expenses incident to the sale of the shares offered hereby, including, for the incremental fees and expenses incurred for work done by underwriters' counsel related to (i) the preparation and submission of the initial confidential filing of the Registration Statement, of which this prospectus is a part, and (ii) the preparation and filing of amendments to the Registration Statement and responses to comments from the SEC Staff relating to the Registration Statement.
 The maximum amount of these reimbursable expenses is \$250,000.
 We have also agreed with the underwriters to pay all fees and expenses related to the review and qualification of this offering by the Financial Industry Regulatory Authority, Inc. ("FINRA"), "blue sky" expenses and any expenses of the underwriters associated with the road show for this offering provided that we will pay only 50% of the cost of any aircraft chartered in connection with the roadshow.
-Our share of the total expenses related to the review and qualification of this offering by FINRA, "blue sky" expenses and any expenses of the underwriters associated with the road show will not exceed \$85,000.
+Our share of the total expenses related to the review and qualification of this offering by the Financial show will not exceed \$85,000.